F5Networks/f5-azure-arm-templates-v2/examples/failover/README.md

 The modules below create the following cloud resources:

 - **Network**: This template creates Azure Virtual Networks, Subnets, and Route Tables.
+- **Access**: This template creates a User-Assigned Managed Identity, grants it access to the supplied BIG-IP password Key Vault secret, and assigns it to the BIG-IP instances.
 - **Application**: This template creates a generic example application for use when demonstrating live traffic through the BIG-IP instance.
+- **Bastion**: This template creates a bastion host for accessing the BIG-IP instances when no public IP address is used for the management interfaces.
 - **Disaggregation** *(DAG/Ingress)*: This template creates resources required to get traffic to the BIG-IP, including Network Security Groups, Public IP Addresses, NAT rules and probes.
-- **BIG-IP**: This template creates an F5 BIG-IP Virtual Edition provisioned with Local Traffic Manager (LTM) and Application Security Manager (ASM).
+- **BIG-IP**: This template creates F5 BIG-IP Virtual Edition instances provisioned with Local Traffic Manager (LTM) and (optionally) Application Security Manager (ASM).

-By default, this solution creates a VNet with four subnets, an example Web Application instance and a PAYG BIG-IP instance with three network interfaces (one for management and two for dataplane/application traffic - called external and internal).
+By default, this solution creates a VNet with four subnets, an example Web Application instance two PAYG BIG-IP instances with three network interfaces (one for management and two for dataplane/application traffic - called external and internal).
 Application traffic from the Internet traverses an external network interface configured with both public and private IP addresses.
 Traffic to the application traverses an internal network interface configured with a private IP address.

 ***DISCLAIMER/WARNING***: To reduce prerequisites and complexity to a bare minimum for evaluation purposes only, this quickstart provides immediate access to the management interface via a Public IP.
 At the very *minimum*, configure the **restrictedSrcAddressMgmt** parameter to limit access to your client IP or trusted network.
 In production deployments, management access should never be directly exposed to the Internet and instead should be accessed via typical management best practices like jumpboxes/bastion hosts, VPNs, etc.